XiaoxiaoWang87/xiaoxiaowang87.github.io/about.md

 I'm passionate about both the analytical and engineering aspects of data science.
 I'm also a strong believer of using data to truly improve people's lives and make our world a better place.

-I like hiking, playing basketball, and learning about any cool things in science and technology.
+I like hiking, playing basketball, and learning about cool things in science and technology.
 I'm a big fan of *The Big Bang Theory*.
 Bazinga!

 {% comment %}
 ![_config.yml](/images/atlas_1.jpg)